Healthcare Factoring vs. Medical Accounts Receivables Factoring

 The first variation of medical factoring involves entrepreneurs who own a service-oriented business within the healthcare industry.
 Specifically, medical transcription services, medical supply companies, medical staffing agencies, temporary nurse registries, outsourced medical coding companies, medical billing services, etc. can all benefit greatly by factoring their invoices.
 These types of healthcare service providers do not bill third-party payers.
 Instead, they bill the hospitals or healthcare facilities directly.

-Factoring for Healthcare Services Works Like This:
+Factoring for Healthcare Services is Simple:

 - A healthcare vendor sends invoices to a medical provider (i.e. physicians’ office, medical clinic, hospital, nursing home, etc.) for services rendered or goods provided.